Wild Roots Remembrance Retreat

 *Additional things to do: Sligo is possibly one of the most interesting counties in Ireland.
 There are dozens of megalithic and historic architectural sites to visit.
 Inspiring forest trails and scenic lake walks.
 Visit Yeats burial place, walk or paddle board the 5 km stretch of golden sand on Enniscrone blue flag beach.
 Unwind and detox at Kilcullen Seaweed baths.

-PRICE (does not include airfare): $2850 PAY IN FULL - DOUBLE ROOM
+PRICE (βdoes not include airfareβ): $2850 PAY IN FULL - DOUBLE ROOM

 Deposit: $950 due immediately to reserve your spot.
 Space is very limited as we keep the group size very small.
 This is a non-refundable deposit.